ATV The Alpine Loop

 One of The Most Stunning Drives In The US

 This ride should definitely be on your bucket list.
 Although not technically an “ATV trail”, this remote dirt road loop is open to ATVs/SUVs.
-It’s so amazing that we’ve included it in our 10 best ATV trails in Colorado: ATV Colorado: 10 Best ATV Trails In Colorado.
+It’s so amazing that we’ve included it in ATV Colorado: 10 Best ATV Trails In Colorado.

 The Alpine Loop passes through the sweeping Rocky Mountains through two mountain passes – Engineer Pass and Cinnamon Pass, both 12,000+ feet high.

-Silverton and Lake City are both ATV friendly and allow ATVs/SUVs on their streets.
+Lake City is the only ATV friendly town on the loop.
 Ouray is not ATV friendly, it does not allow ATVs within the city limits.